Crossandra infundibuliformis

 Crossandra infundibuliformis, the firecracker flower or firecracker plant, is a species of flowering plant in the family Acanthaceae.
 It is native to Angola, Burundi, Ethiopia, Kenya, Somalia, Sri Lanka, India and the Democratic Republic of the Congo.

 Description

-The plant is an erect, evergreen subshrub growing to 1 m with glossy, wavy-margined leaves and fan-shaped flowers, which may appear at any time throughout the year.
+The plant is an erect, evergreen shrub growing to 1 m with glossy, wavy-margined leaves and fan-shaped flowers, which may appear at any time throughout the year.
 The flowers are unusually shaped with 3 to 5 asymmetrical petals.
 They grow from four-sided stalked spikes, and have a tube-like 2 cm stalk.
 Flower colours range from the common orange to salmon-orange or apricot, coral to red, yellow and even turquoise.